 We outline the most common problems and solutions with your Tesla dashcam.
-The dashcam should work fine in every Model 3, and any Model S or Model X made in August 2017 or later.
+The dashcam should work fine in every Model 3, Y, and any Model S or Model X made in August 2017 or later.
 Assuming you’ve selected a suitable USB drive, the following may help solve additional problems.

 1. Notifications: Dashcam: USB drive is too slow to save

 The drive write speed is inadequate and a faster drive is needed.
 Note that some drives get slower as they fill up and/or slow when an internal RAM cache cannot keep up with the four video streams.
 See our section on Recommendations for drives that are fast enough.

 2. No dashcam icon appears (while driving)

 The most common issue is not placing a folder named “TeslaCam” in the root directory of the flash drive.
 Also, confirm the drive is formatted for FAT32, and not NTFS or exFAT (exFAT is now supported with Software version 2020.12 and later).

 If you are using anything between the USB drive and the Tesla USB connection, try without it.
 Many cables are power only and do not pass data.

 Some owners have had success by removing the drive, rebooting (holding both scroll wheels in until screen goes black) and after the reboot inserting the drive.

 Some USB hubs prevent proper operation.
 Ideally, connect the drive for the dashcam directly to one of the two front USB ports.

 3. Video is distorted or only part of each video frame recorded